GFaure9/yaml-ML/README.md

 3) The type of model and its hyperparameters
 4) The evaluation metrics to use

+#### Step 1
 Let's say that we have already performed some exploratory data analysis that led us to want the following preprocessing in **Step 1**:
 - remove `CustomerID`
 - on `Gender`: remove rows with null values, encode it as binary
 - on `Age`: remove rows with null values and perform a robust scaling
-- on `AnnualIncome`: remove rows outliers, replace null values by the median and standardize data
+- on `AnnualIncome`: remove rows with outliers, replace null values by the median and standardize data
 - on `Profession`: remove rows with null values and perform a one-hot encoding
 - on `WorkExperience`: remove rows with null values and perform a maximum absolute scaling
 - on `FamilySize`: remove rows with null values and outliers, and perform a min-max normalization